 - Provided by any other Ministry of Children and Family Development program

-Benefits are typically $2,400 - $2,800 per year, depending on family income.
-In some cases, benefits may be enhanced to meet extraordinary need.
+Respite funding is $3,080 per year.
+In some cases, respite funding may be enhanced to meet extraordinary need.
 Respite funding may not be available immediately.
-Families may be waitlisted for benefits.
+Families may be waitlisted for funding.

-Parents make a written agreement with the Ministry of Children and Family Development to receive funding, and may choose to receive benefits through a direct monthly payment, or to be reimbursed for respite expenses.
+Parents make a written agreement with the Ministry of Children and Family Development to receive funding and are responsible for arranging respite, paying service providers, and managing their respite budget.